drinkingkazu/OpT0Finder/README.md

-# OpT0Finder as a software
+# Software for Flash Matching
 ICARUS implementation of OpT0Finder.
 To get started, go to README under `flashmatch/Base`.

 ## Requirements